iOS 11.3: The 7 best new features

 I'm not talking about battery life -- I'm talking about the ability to keep Apple from secretly throttling your phone's processing power as your phone's battery ages.
 Apple was caught red-handed doing that this past winter, and wound up having to apologize for keeping it a secret.
 And though the company apparently had a good reason for doing it -- preventing unexpected shutdowns -- the revelation left a bad taste in some people's mouths.

 Anyhow, as of iOS 11.3, your battery is yours to control.
 You can turn off the throttling feature, and/or navigate to Settings > Battery to take a look at your battery's current health.
-If your iPhone 6 or later does need a battery swap to maintain peak performance without issues, Apple say iOS 11.3 will tell you so.
+If your iPhone 6 or later does need a battery swap to maintain peak performance without issues, Apple says iOS 11.3 will tell you so.

 Then, it's just a matter of opting for Apple's $29 replacement battery sometime before the end of the year.
 (That's how long Apple has said the $29 price will last.)